 These bylaws were duly adopted initially by a majority of the members of the Commission this 14th day of May, 1991.
 They were amended by a majority vote of the Commission this 16th day of December, 1992.
 They were further amended by a majority vote of the Commission the 27th day of April, 1993, the 6th day of April, 1994, the 27th day of September, 1995, the 18th day of February, 1998, and the 10th day of March, 2009.
+They were amended by a majority vote of the Commission the 9th day of September, 2013.

-ATTACHMENT 7 LERC Hazardous Material Planning Review Criteria
+LERC Hazardous Material Planning Review Criteria

-CRITERIA FOR HAZMAT PLANNING PROMULGATION STATEMENT A document signed by the chairperson of the LEPC, promulgating the plan for the parish.
-Mutual aid agreements between the affected facilities and local jurisdictions for emergency response and notification of responsibilities.
-LEGAL AUTHORITY AND RESPONSIBILITY FOR RESPONSE Describe, reference, or include legal authorities of the jurisdictions whose HAZMAT emergency response roles are described in Annex H, including authorities of the local emergency planning committee and the local jurisdictions within the parish.
-TABLE OF CONTENTS ABBREVIATIONS AND DEFINITIONS Explain all abbreviations and define all essential terms included in the Annex text.
-PLANNING FACTORS List scenarios that might develop from any accident at the affected facilities or along any transportation routes.
-Identify facilities that possess extremely hazardous substances and the transportation routes along which such substances may move within the parish.
-Identify and describe other facilities that may contribute additional risks by virtue of their proximity to the above mentioned facilities.
-Identify and describe facilities that are subject to additional risks due to their proximity to facilities with extremely hazardous substances, such as health care facilities.
-Include methods for determining that a release of an extremely hazardous substance has occurred and the area of population to be affected.
-Include the major findings from the hazard analysis, (date of analysis should be provided) which should consist of worse case scenarios of fixed facilities, transportation incidents, and any other potentially dangerous situation that may occur as a result of a hazardous material release.
-CONCEPT OF OPERATIONS Designate a local emergency manager (coordinator) and facility emergency managers, who shall make determinations necessary to implement HAZMAT Emergency plans.
-Describe conditions under which the local government will coordinate the response with other parishes and the means or sequence of activities to be followed by parishes in interacting with other parishes.
-INSTRUCTIONS FOR ANNEX USE Contain a list of organizations and titles of persons receiving the Annex or amendments and the date that the Annex was transmitted.
+NRT1-A CRITERIA FOR HAZMAT PLANNING Ref.
+No. 2.0 PROMULGATION STATEMENT 2.1 A document signed by the chairperson of the LEPC, promulgating the plan for the parish.
+2.4 Mutual aid agreements between the affected facilities and local jurisdictions for emergency response and notification of responsibilities.
+3.0 LEGAL AUTHORITY AND RESPONSIBILITY FOR RESPONSE 3.1 HAZMAT emergency response roles are described in Annex H, including authorities of the local emergency planning committee and the local 4.0 jurisdictions within the parish.
+4.0 TABLE OF CONTENTS 5.0 ABBREVIATIONS AND DEFINITIONS 5.1 Explain all abbreviations and define all essential terms included in the Annex text.
+6.0 PLANNING FACTORS 6.1 List scenarios that might develop from any accident at the affected facilities or along any transportation routes.
+6.2 Identify facilities that possess extremely hazardous substances and the transportation routes along which such substances may move within the parish.
+6.3 Identify and describe other facilities that may contribute additional risks by 0.5 virtue of their proximity to the above mentioned facilities.
+6.4 Identify and describe facilities that are subject to additional risks due to their proximity to facilities with extremely hazardous substances, such as health care facilities.
+6.5 Include methods for determining that a release of an extremely hazardous substance has occurred and the area of population to be affected.
+6.6 Include the major findings from the hazard analysis, (date of analysis should be provided) which should consist of worse case scenarios of fixed facilities, transportation incidents, and any other potentially dangerous 7.0 situation that may occur as a result of a hazardous material release.
+7.0 CONCEPT OF OPERATIONS 7.1 Designate a local emergency manager (coordinator) and facility emergency managers, who shall make determinations necessary to implement HAZMAT Emergency plans.
+7.9 Describe conditions under which the local government will coordinate the 1.3 response with other parishes and the means or sequence of activities to be followed by parishes in interacting with other parishes.
+8.0 INSTRUCTIONS FOR ANNEX USE 8.2 Contain a list of organizations and titles of persons receiving the Annex or amendments and the date that the Annex was transmitted.